Office of Academic Advising, Malthus Hall

 Grounded in the liberal arts tradition, academic advising at Linfield College is an intentional, collaborative teaching and learning process between advisors and students to facilitate student engagement and responsibility for their educational goals.

-The Office of Academic Advising suggests the following student learning outcomes for quality academic advising:
+The Office of Academic Advising offers the following services to students and faculty:

 Academic Advising Program

-Linfield College employs a shared advising model utilizing both faculty and professional advisors.
-All students are assigned a faculty advisor when they begin at the college and choose an advisor in their major department once they decide an educational track.
+Linfield College employs a faculty advising model, which is coordinated and supported by professional advising staff.
+Students are assigned a faculty advisor when they begin at the college.
+Upon declaring a major, students choose an advisor in their major department (in some cases, the department chair refers students to appropriate advisors).
 Students are required to meet with that advisor at least once a semester prior to registration.

-Academic advisors at Linfield College are committed to meeting students' needs for information and advice and assisting them in making sound educational, career, and life goals.
-Academic advising provided at Linfield is mission-driven, helping to promote intellectual growth, critical thinking, thoughtful dialogue, and lifelong learning.
-Academic advisors strive to mentor students, support them as unique individuals, and use their specialized knowledge for student benefit.
+Faculty advisors at Linfield College are committed to meeting students’ needs for information and advice and assisting them in making sound educational, career, and life goals.
+Academic advising provided at Linfield is mission-driven and solution-oriented, helping to promote intellectual growth, critical thinking, thoughtful dialogue, and lifelong learning.
+Faculty advisors strive to mentor students, support them as unique individuals, and use their specialized knowledge for student benefit.

 Advisor Assignments and Declaration of Major

-First-year students may declare their major and change advisors (a student's advisor must be in the academic department offering the student's major) any time after the conclusion of the Colloquium class by completing a Declaration or Change of Academic Program form (available at http://www.linfield.edu/advising.html and in Walker 124).
+First-year students may declare their major and change advisors (a student’s advisor must be in the academic department offering the student’s major) any time after the conclusion of the Colloquium class by completing a Declaration or Change of Academic Program form (available at http://www.linfield.edu/advising.html and in Advising Office).
 Transfer and continuing students may change majors and advisors at any time.

-Whenever a change of advisor is made, the Office of Academic Advising will request the student's file from the faculty advisor, add a current transcript, record the change and forward the file to the new advisor.
-Advisors are asked not to transfer student files to another advisor without notifying the Office of Academic Advising in Walker 104 (x2250).
+Whenever a change of advisor is made, the Office of Academic Advising will request the student's paper file (if one exists) from the faculty advisor, add a current transcript, record the change and forward the file to the new advisor.
+If student files are e-files Academic Advising will transfer them to the new faculty advisor.
+Advisors who send paper student files to another advisor are asked to notify the Office of Academic Advising (x2250).